shhossain/computer_science/Algorithms/Searching/SequentialSearch/readme.md

 | ---- | ------- | ----- | --------------------------- |
 | O(1) | O(n)    | O(n)  | O(1) iterative              |

+- Time complexity
+  - The best case complexity is O(1)
+  - The average case complexity is O(n)
+  - The worst case complexity is O(n)
+- Space complexity is O(1)

 # Pseudo Code

 ```